KamranSar/ATS-Mono/HOWTO.md

 * [ ] Give it a description
 * [ ] Save the App ID to your `@/config/myApp.js` file.

+## Adding your public path

+Every application requires a `publicPath`, the URI (Unique Resource Identifier).
+The `publicPath` variable in `package.json` is there for you to define.

+- Remember to include the '/' in the publicPath.
+- Example: `"/rarts"`, `"/vimo"`, or `"/leads"`
+- You'll have to register your app in Azure for PWA Install to work on a path other than `'/'`.

 ## Adding API Permissions

 All developers that do not have the following account can request one from the Network team.